klightz/PSF/README.md

 </p>

 ## About This Code:
 Now we release code for training and inference.
-Pretrained checkpoint work in progress.
+Some works are still in progress including pretrained checkpoint.

 # Requirements:
 This code is largely build based on [PVD](https://github.com/alexzhou907/PVD).